Distance Learning (1 year)

 **Please note that the Institute reserves the right to change the fees, syllabus and regulations at any time.
 Students re-sitting or re-taking a course or changing their centre of study assume full risk of such changes and of any additional fees applicable at the time.

-CIM (BVI) accepts Associate Members from ICPAP for its MBA in Finance programme.
-Associate Members of ICPAP are exempted from all subjects on the basis of submitting an up to standard 10,000-word Dissertation.
+CIM (BVI) accepts members of professional bodies - such as of ACCA, ICAEW and Associate Members of ICPAP in its MBA in Finance top-up programme.
+Eligible candidates are exempted from all subjects on the basis of submitting an up to standard 10,000-word Dissertation.

 For further details and for information about the fees, please contact us at firstname.lastname@example.org

-In order to be admitted to the MBA Top-up Program offered in collaboration with ICPAP, you will need to submit an Application Form alongside copies of academic/professional credentials and an Application Fee.
+In order to be admitted to the MBA Top-up programme, you will need to submit an Application Form alongside copies of academic/professional credentials and an Application Fee.

 Once the application is evaluated and approved, we will proceed with issuing an Admission letter.
 Upon receipt of a registration fee, the ID card and Dissertation Manual with be dispatched.

 Within 3 months of registration, students should submit a Dissertation proposal for approval.
 Once the Dissertation proposal is approved, you will have to submit the Dissertation within 9 months, along with the remaining fees.

 Should the Dissertation be deemed at a satisfactory level (i.e. above 50%), you will be awarded with an MBA degree and transcript.
 If you fail to pass your Dissertation, you will have to reviseyour work and resubmit (at a cost of a resubmission fee).

 Note: Students who successfully complete their Degree may apply (see ODAT.147 Form) to have their Certificate and/or Transcript attested at the Ministry of Foreign Affairs in Cyprus upon submitting the required fee.